wilgaboury/super-speedy-dial/README.md

 * graphical reordering of bookmarks (drag and drop) with pleasant animations

 ## Planned Features (In order of importance)
-* good looking and customizable thumbnails for boomark tiles
 * new folder button and drag and drop into folder
+* thumbnail customization for boomark tiles
 * toggleable dark mode / light mode